Grade 12

 6 periods per week - One Year - One Credit

-Twelfth Grade English: Read and Write for College
+12th Grade English: Read and Write for College

-In Twelfth Grade English the focus is on reading and writing a variety of contemporary fiction and nonfiction texts.
+In 12th Grade English the focus is on reading and writing a variety of contemporary fiction and nonfiction texts.
 Readings, in English and in translation, engage students in the critical analysis of texts, and serve as models and inspiration for creative work aimed at a variety of audiences and serving different purposes.
-Academic writing is reviewed and practiced extensively with a particular emphasis on skills and forms which transfer across disciplines at the college level.
+Academic writing is reviewed and practiced with a particular emphasis on skills and forms which transfer across disciplines at the college level.

-AP English Literature and Composition
+Advanced Placement English Literature and Composition

 Mathematics